NikosNkl/automate_netcdf_read/README.md

 ///HOW TO USE///

-Place the main.py in a folder with netcdf files a
+Place the main.py in a folder with netcdf files and execute the code.
+The .txt files will be created in the same directory.